alegemaate/LinkCrawler/README.md

 # LinkCrawler
-Basic python link crawler that crawls websites up to a given depth.
+Basic python link crawler that crawls websites up to a given depth and outputs JSON.

 Created using python 3, use the appropriate pip and python commands.

 ## Dependencies